• Skip to primary navigation

 • In a separate bowl, sift together the dry ingredients: flour, cocoa powder, and salt.
 Slowly add to butter mixture and stir until fully incorporated.

-• Pour brownie batter into lined 8x8 pan and bake for about 19-23 minutes, or until toothpick inserted into the center comes out clean or with crumbs (not wet batter).
+• Pour brownie batter into lined 8x8 pan and bake for about 19-23 minutes, or until toothpick inserted into the center comes out with dry crumbs.

 • Remove brownies from oven and allow to cool completely.
 Remove from pan and cut brownies in half.
 Slice a thin wedge from the edges of each rectangle (about 1 inch on the top, tapering down to the bottom corner).
 Then, carefully slice brownies into 14 tall triangles (each tree has a 2 inch wide base).
 Use the photos in the post above as a visual aid.